Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 3. Enjoy the View from the Diana Observation Tower

 To get there, take the funicular railway from the Grand Hotel Pupp.
-Or, if you’re in the mood for a hike, a number of tree-lined walking trails lead to the tower on the hill.
-Head up for the incredible panoramic views over the town and the surrounding mountains.
+Or, if you’re in the mood for a hike, several tree-lined walking trails lead to the tower on the hill.

 4. Sample the Spa Wafers

 As a spa town, Karlovy Vary is most famous for its spa wafers.
 These can be found everywhere around town, whether a street stand or a grocery store.
-They come in a variety of flavors, are incredibly cheap and are best experienced when served warm.

 Karlovy Vary Spa Wafers